Jerome Waldie: Tenure in Congress

+Campaign for governor

 Waldie did not run for re-election to the Congress that year.
 Instead, he campaigned for the Democratic nomination for Governor of California in the June primary election but was defeated by then-Secretary of State Jerry Brown, who went on to win in November.

 Post-Congressional life

 As an ex-Congressman, Waldie served as a public advocate.
 He was chairman of the Federal Mine Safety and Health Review Commission from 1978 to 1979 and the executive director of the White House Conference on Aging (1980).
 He also served as a member of the California Agricultural Labor Relations Board from 1981 to 1985.

 Death

-He eventually retired to Placerville, California, where he resided until his death in April 2009.
+He eventually retired to Placerville, California, where he resided until his death in April 2009 at the age of 84.